-The preferred growth scenario (Scenario 8), as proposed in the DPD at Regulation 18 stage, does not present air quality impacts that are significantly higher than other growth scenarios, and includes additional measures in terms of highways improvements that will serve to improve the functioning of the road network and reduce congestion.
+The 'Sites DPD' growth scenario reflects the growth proposed in the DPD at the Regulation 19 stage.
+It does not present air quality impacts that are significantly higher than other growth scenarios, and includes additional measures in terms of highways improvements that will serve to improve the functioning of the road network and reduce congestion.
 It is apparent from the modelling results that these improvements are likely to be making a small but positive contribution to reducing the air quality impacts of new growth.
-It is therefore concluded that the highways improvements are likely to be an important mitigation measure for air quality impacts and should be an integral part of the plan.
+It is therefore concluded that the highways improvements are likely to be an important mitigation measure for air quality impacts.